You’ve seen them advertised on the boxes of some of your favorite foods, but what are “natural flavors,” and are they good for you?

 The answer is simple—so we buy their products.

 The main reason to use natural flavors is to improve the taste of food.
 Natural flavors can help foods taste fresher or like something the product doesn’t actually contain.
-Candy is an excellent example of a food that uses natural flavors to taste like fruit, even though there is no trace of the actual food product.
+Candy is an excellent example of a food that uses natural flavors.
+We know candy tastes like fruit, even though there is no trace of the actual food product.